kojuba/Docs/Survey_Items.md

 20	I feel like my work is meaningful and that it makes a difference.
 ```

-MODULE 3 - Personal Reviews
+### MODULE 3 - Personal Reviews
 (Order of Reviews is Randomized Per Employee)
 (Order of Descriptors is Randomized Per Review)
 ```
-Each employee conducts 1 review on themselves, and then 1 review on up to 6 of thier fellow employees.
+Each employee conducts one review on themselves, and then
+    one review on up to 6 other employees in the company.

+The list of employees that are reviewed by each employee are intelligently
+    derived from the responses collected in Module 1, Network Discovery.

-Total of 144 descriptors that are linguistically balanced between Positive, Negative, and Neutral words.
+Total of 144 descriptors that are linguistically balanced between
+    Positive, Negative, and Neutral words.
 ```

+[END]